Personalized Care for Safe Procedures

 After Your Procedure – The Start of Recovery

 Your anesthesiologist will monitor you in your recovery room, continuing to provide pain relief as needed.
-Don’t hesitate to ask any additional questions you may have—we are dedicated to your safety every step of the way.
+Please don’t hesitate to ask any additional questions you may have—we are dedicated to your safety.

 - Difficulty urinating

 - Sore throat and dry mouth (from the breathing tube)